 “Green Cafés is a concept we came up with that enables green design thinking to be applied to societal problems in real time, while ensuring that knowledge sharing also takes place,” explains Didiza.
 For example, a Green Café day was hosted in June 2018 between Didiza’s company, the City of Tshwane and other Green Café partners such as the JSE, Nuvo Energy, Solid Green, the CSIR, Shaba & Ramplin and Toma Now.
 The issue as to how to enable Tshwane to drive Net Zero energy buildings within the city was workshopped and brainstormed on the day.

 On a more personal level, Didiza herself was first recognised in 2017 when she was included in the Mail & Guardian’s Top 200 Young South Africans publication in the Environmental Category.
-To top that off she was the winner of a social media campaign “Journey of Business” driven by Retail Capital, a pioneer in SME funding in SA.
+To top that off she was the winner of a social media campaign “Journey of Business” driven by Retail Capital, a pioneer in SME funding in South Africa.
 Having been selected by Retail Capital from among 2 500 entrepreneurs across South Africa, Didiza took up the prize of completing the “Entrepreneurship and Innovation in the Age of Change” course at the London School of Economics and Political Science in June this year.

 Through this, Didiza says: “I gained access to a global network of entrepreneurs and knowledge tools, as well as insights on how to scale up our business operations in other countries outside of South Africa, which is very exciting.”
 Shortly after returning from her London School of Economics experience, Didiza drew up key points not only for entrepreneurs participating in future Retail Capital Journey of Business awards, but for all South African businesses serious about their own environmental empowerment.